-The most common QoS design that we will have 5 Queues for your network traffic and then we start Marking our network traffic depending on their classification as below:
+The most common QoS design is that we will have 5 Queues for your network traffic and then we start Marking our network traffic depending on their classification as below:

-Once you start configuring QoS, these markings will help us queue the traffic on the interface and serve the voice traffic first then the (Airtame) video traffic, then mission critical traffic, then best effort, and finally scavenger traffic.
+Once you start configuring QoS, these markings will help us queue the traffic on the interface and serve the voice traffic first then the (Airtame) video traffic, then mission-critical traffic, then best effort, and finally scavenger traffic.

 Most common issues without QoS:

-On networks, quality of service is affected by various factors.
+On networks, the quality of service is affected by various factors.
 Many things can happen to packets as they travel from an origin (Computer) to destination (Airtame), resulting in the following problems:

 Low throughput: Due to varying load from disparate users sharing the same network resources, the bit rate that can be provided to a certain data stream may be too low for real-time multimedia services if all data streams get the same scheduling priority like (Video or Voice).